ball room (2017 / work in progress), participatory, performance based work, interventions, various media.

-The investigations are long-term studies in composition, involving intervention and interaction related to spatial context.
+The investigations are long-term studies in composition, involving intervention and interaction related to spatial and social environments.

 The approach of ball room can be traced back to the installation Variations IX (2015).
-Another work in progress belonging to this series will be wall (preview upcoming).
+Another seminal work series in progress belonging to this approach are the wall-triptychs (2018, long-term investigations).

 First raw test versions – 31.
 October 2017 – intervention #001 and #002 – de libero arbitrio

 Above: ball room – intervention #002 – 31.
 October 2017 – crypt

 Below: ball room – intervention #001 – 31.
 October 2017 – st. anne's church – de libero arbitrio (first raw test version, preliminary study regarding audio and video)

 Below: ball room – intervention #002 – 31.
 October 2017 – crypt (first raw test version, preliminary study regarding audio and video)